peerplays-network/bos-auto/docs/installation.rst

 ====================

 In the following, we are spinning up bos-auto and see if it works properly.
-To do so, we need to start an endpoint that takes incident reports from the data proxy and stores them in mongodb as well as issues work for the worker via redis.
-The worker then takes those incidents and processes those.
-Postponed incidents are handled separately with a scheduler.
-Overall bos-auto requires three processes: the endpoint, the worker and the scheduler.
+To do so, we need to start three processes:

+ - An endpoint that takes incident reports from the data proxy and stores them in mongodb as well as issues work for the worker via redis.
+ - The worker then takes those incidents and processes those.
+ - The scheduler that handles postponed incidents.

 It is recommended to run all three via system services.

 The commands shown are for production installation, for debug installation replace "bos-auto" with "python3 cli.py".

 Start the Endpoint
 ------------------
-This is a basic setup and uses the flask built-in development server, see Advanced Setup below.
+This is a basic setup and uses the flask built-in development server, see Production deployment below.

 ::